Cathy's Clown

 "Cathy's Clown" is a popular song, written by Don Everly and recorded by The Everly Brothers in 1960.
 The lyrics describe a man who has been wronged and publicly humiliated by his lover: "Here he comes / That's Cathy's clown".
 The choruses are sung by brothers Don and Phil in their trademark close harmony style, while Don sings the bridges solo.

 "Cathy's Clown" is noted for its unorthodox structure, such as beginning on a chorus and having bridges but no verses.
-The song was a worldwide success and the best-selling single of the Everly Brothers career.
+The song was a worldwide success and the best-selling single of the Everly Brothers' career.
 Because of its enduring influence on popular music the song was added to the National Recording Registry of the Library of Congress in 2013.

 Recording

-The musicians included the Everlys on guitars, Floyd Cramer on piano, Floyd Chance on bass and Buddy Harman on drums.
+The musicians included the Everlys and Hank Garland on guitars, Floyd Cramer on piano, Floyd Chance on bass and Buddy Harman on drums.
 The distinctive drum sound was achieved by recording them with a tape loop, making it sound as if there were two drummers.
 "Cathy's Clown" was recorded live in a single take, with Don and Phil sharing a microphone.